 5. Aquaman: The Atlantis Chronicles Deluxe Edition

-The whole cast of characters of the Atlantis Chronicles has a part to play in the foundation and the creation of the aquatic hero.
-The book examines these characters and their heritage and how ideology can transcend time and reach future generations.
-The author provides all rich history about all the characters of Atlantis, and Peter David masterfully adapted them to comic book form.
+The cast of characters of the Atlantis Chronicles plays a part in the aquatic hero’s foundation and creation.
+The book examines these characters, their heritage, and how ideology can transcend time and reach future generations.
+The author provides a rich history of Atlantis characters, and Peter David masterfully adapted them to comic book form.
 It gave us a definitive post-crisis origin for Aquaman homeworld.

 Author: Peter David